Frequently Asked Questions (FAQs)

 See below for frequently asked questions.
 Please email us at lawpgs@hku.hk if your questions have not yet been answered.

-See Q1-14 for General FAQs.
+See Q1 – 14 for General FAQs.

 1. If my first degree is in a discipline other than law, am I eligible for admission to the Master of Laws and Master of Common Law programmes?

-Applicants in this category are welcome to apply our LLM programmes with specialisations, such as LLM(Arb&DR), LLM(CFL), LLM(CR), etc.
+Applicants in this category are welcome to apply to our:

 Do I need to satisfy the English language requirement for the LLMs and MCL programmes?